fredblain/fredblain.org/content/pages/research.rst

 -------------

 Before coming to Sheffield, I did a PhD in Computer Science (2009-2013), followed by a 15-month postdoc at Le Mans University, in France.
-During my two consecutive positions in this university, I've been supervised by `Holger Schwenk`_ now working at Facebook AI Research (`FAIR`_) in Paris.
+During my two consecutive positions in this university, I was supervised by `Holger Schwenk`_ now working at Facebook AI Research (`FAIR`_) in Paris.
 At the same time of my PhD, I was a research engineer at `SYSTRAN`_, under the supervision of `Jean Senellart`_.

 .. _Holger Schwenk: https://fr.linkedin.com/pub/holger-schwenk/24/304/b37/fr